maciejbdybala/grand-repo/README.md

 Repository to track progress towards a career in data engineering, science or analysis.
 This I think is more for myself than anyone else, but I keep it public anyway.

+**2024-03-31**

+* Done with solving differential equations numerically using Python for my assignment, I am looking at random processes now.
+This should be relatively straightforward given previous knowledge.
+I also gained access to the end of module assignment which is a more independent piece of work.
+I am going to choose a case study in integer programming.
+This has many applications in management science and related areas, for example planning the best order in which to visit a number of locations, or scheduling the use of resources.
+It comes across as a bread-and-butter optimisation problem.
+  * to do: post my Python code on GitHub to showcase skills.
+I should definitely do it!

 **2024-03-26**

 * done with non-linear optimisation, looking at solving differential equations numerically using Python.